mdernovoi/data-analysis-platform/docs/provision.md

 4) Checkout the latest stable version of the data-analysis-platform repository (the latest release).

     ```Shell
-    make checkout-latest-data-analysis-platform-src-release
+    make checkout-latest-data-analysis-platform-templates-release
     ```

-5) Copy src templates to runtime directories.
+5) Copy templates to custom installation directories.

     Please reference the [architecture guide](architecture.md) and the [the customization guide](customization.md) to understand what happens in this step.

     ```Shell
-    make copy-files-for-default-installation-from-src-to-runtime
+    make copy-files-for-default-installation-from-templates-to-custom
     ```

 6) Replace all configuration placeholders.

-    In this step, all runtime files are searched for the `{{TODO:REPLACE}}` placeholder, and all occurrences are printed to the console.
+    In this step, all custom infrastructure files are searched for the `{{TODO:REPLACE}}` placeholder, and all occurrences are printed to the console.

     Carefully review the command output and replace all placeholder occurrences with reasonable values.
 For a description of the purpose of individual files, please reference the [architecture](architecture.md) and [files and directories](files_and_directories.md) guides.